 - Purchasing property and building a building, or buying and improving one for the company with lease and lease-to-purchase options.
 Lower capital expenditures can be found in other states where land and buildings are less expensive and where streamlined permitting approvals allows faster construction.

-- Enhancing company owners probability of selling or re-capitalizing their businesses, which is particularly helpful to owners that are implementing generational transitions (i.e. family-owned businesses or founders that are seeking a liquidity event).
+- Enhancing the probability of selling or re-capitalizing a businesses, which is particularly helpful to owners concerned about generational transitions (i.e. family-owned businesses or founders that are seeking a liquidity event).

 - Providing capital in the form of equity, debt, preferred equity and also the outright acquisition of a business.